jimguoAUD/TAS_3d_vs_5d_30-20923816_R4/primer_location_on_vector/readme.txt

 This file displayed the location of all 22 amplicons on the rAAV-MTM1 plasmid.
-This fiel could be opened by either snapgene or Seqbuilder.
+This fiel could be opened by Seqbuilder.